danth/stylix/modules/spicetify/README.md

 [imported](https://github.com/Gerg-L/spicetify-nix?tab=readme-ov-file#modules)
 into your user configuration.
-When configuring `stylix.targets.spicetify` options, ensure that you are configuring them in the same scope (NixOS, Home-Manager, Darwin) as you imported the Spicetify module.
+When configuring `stylix.targets.spicetify` options, ensure that you are configuring them in the same scope (NixOS, Home Manager, Darwin) as you imported the Spicetify module.